 Health information technicians are responsible for transcribing and maintaining medical records.
 Depending on your employer’s policies, records are kept as paper charts, within electronic medical record software, or as a hybrid of both.
 You will review charts for completeness, checking for dates, signatures, and the presence of each component of a full record.
 You may also scan and upload paper charts to an electronic system.

 Physicians may dictate their chart notes.
 You will transcribe the recording by ear or by using specialized software.
 You then review the transcription for accuracy and obtain the necessary clarification to complete the chart.
 You will then return records to clinicians for signature and move them on to the next step of the billing process.

-Health information technicians are also required to access medical records for quality control, continuity of care, and research tasks.
-You may work alongside your facility’s quality assurance and compliance department to conduct audits that ensure clinicians are meeting required standards.
+Health information technicians must also access medical records for quality control, continuity of care, and research tasks.
+You may work alongside your facility’s quality assurance and compliance department to conduct audits to ensure clinicians meet the required standards.
 You are also responsible for collecting, copying, and transmitting patient data when an authorized physician requests documentation on a patient’s case.

 The job may also involve working with researchers and investigators conducting studies on a patient population.
 You may pull relevant clinical data and compile notes for this research.